Danie83/Java-Technologies/README.md

 `http://localhost:8080/JTLab3`

 ### Homework
-Similar project to Compulsory, but on top of the datatable created above, I introduced CRUD (create, read, update, delete) using separate pages (except delete).
+Similar project to Compulsory, but on top of the datatable created above, I introduced CRUD (create, read, update, delete) using separate pages (except delete, which didn't require a new page in order to perform the action).

 `http://localhost:8080/JTLab3-Homework`